 At present, jobseekers who specialize in philosophy of disability must represent their work in medicalized terms, that is, as a form of bioethics in order to be regarded as serious candidates for positions in the field.
 In other contexts, I have argued that bioethics is first and foremost a technology of modern government whose aim is normalization (and hence control) of the population.
 My argument in this context is, thus, that insofar as philosophers of disability are coerced to package their work as bioethics (or as critiques of aspects of bioethics) in ways that leave the fundamentally pernicious nature of the enterprise of bioethics intact, philosophy of disability and philosophers of disability are effectively put in the service of a form of neo-eugenics.

 Let me underscore that the invalidation of philosophy of disability is enabled by the performative character of the individualized and medicalized classifications of disability that both of these databases reproduce.
 Job postings influence what philosophers regard as emerging and current research and as important areas of the field to develop in their own departments.
 Hiring departments, insofar as they do not see other departments recruit and hire specialists in the subfield of philosophy of disability, are neither motivated nor compelled to recruit and hire specialists in philosophy of disability themselves.
-Given that many specialists in philosophy of disability are disabled, the current classificatory scheme of PhilPapers and PhilJobs ought to be regarded as a mechanism that operates to reproduce the underrepresentation of disabled philosophers in philosophy and sustain the marginalization of critical philosophical work on disability.
+Given that many specialists in philosophy of disability are disabled, the current classificatory scheme of PhilPapers and PhilJobs ought to be regarded as a mechanism that operates to reproduce the underrepresentation of disabled philosophers in philosophy.

 In a number of contexts, I have challenged the classificatory structure of PhilPapers and PhilJobs, as well as the conventional understanding of philosophy on which it relies, arguing that the classification of subfields in philosophy, the relations between the classifications of the subfields, and the questions and concerns that these subfields comprise is no mere value-neutral representation of objective differences, relations, and similarities that await discovery and recognition; rather, classification and classification systems in philosophy (as elsewhere) are performative, contributing to the constitution of the value-laden resemblances, distinctions, associations, and relationships between phenomena and states of affairs that they put into place.